Major events dumped, postponed after virus

 * Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability postponed this week’s community forums in northern Tasmania.

-* Next week’s Royal Commission into Aged Care Quality and Safety hearings in Adelaide and future hearings closed to the public until further notice
+* This week’s Royal Commission into Aged Care Quality and Safety hearings in Adelaide and future hearings closed to the public until further notice

 * 2020 World Science Festival Brisbane cancelled